ivangil18/onlineShop/README.md

 # onlineShop
-This is an Online Shop developed using NodeJS, Express.js and Ejs as view engine as part of NodeJS online course.
+This is an Online Shop developed using NodeJS, Express.js and Ejs as view engine as part of a NodeJS online course.